Moldova

 Exemptions for non-resident employees in Moldovan companies

-A significant legal innovation has recently come into effect in 2023 whereby certain categories of foreign workers are allowed to work without obtaining a visa, the right to stay, or a provisional residence permit.
+As of 2023, certain categories of non-resident workers are allowed to work without obtaining a visa, the right to stay, or a provisional residence permit.
 This applies to those who have been initially registered and assigned a state identification number for individuals (IDNP) and an electronic identity, and meet cumulatively the following conditions:

 Failure to meet at least one of these conditions results in the need to comply with the general conditions for work as outlined in this chapter.